Voices shaping Ireland’s food future

 Aidan McCullen

-transformation consultant and founder of The Reinvention Summit
+Transformation consultant and founder of The Reinvention Summit

 “I would encourage more ambition.
 Ireland produces food of exceptional quality, yet we don’t always believe in ourselves enough to share it with the world.
 Our produce deserves to be on tables everywhere, and with greater confidence and ambition, it could be.